pavelnasuta/create-framework-ai/README.md

 We are open to all suggestions and improvements.
 If you have ideas for improving prompts, new prompts, or suggestions for the structure, please read our guide on how to contribute: **[CONTRIBUTING.md](CONTRIBUTING.md)**.

 Let's build the future of product development together!

+## Acknowledgments

+A huge shoutout to the folks who’ve helped make this project shine!
+Special thanks to:

+- **Eugene Leontev** [](https://github.com/madmatvey) for his unwavering support and patience.